 Register a Mississippi Foreign LLC

-In Mississippi, you’re required to submit a Certificate of Good Standing (also called a Certificate of Existence) from your home state/jurisdiction, dated no more than six months before you file your Application for Registration.
+In Mississippi, you’re required to submit a certificate of good standing (also called a certificate of existence) from your home state/jurisdiction, dated no more than six months before you file your foreign qualification application.

 When you’re ready to officially file for foreign registration in Mississippi, you’ll need to complete the Application for Registration of Foreign Limited Liability Company.
 In Mississippi, you’re required to complete the application online through Mississippi Secretary of State’s website.
 Here’s the information you’ll need: